Updated: Aug 27, 2022

-Let us use “CHART Vision” to bring to life the concepts and anatomy that defines the mysterious Triangle of Koch so that in your next EP case, you can clearly see the Triangle of Koch through a clear lens.
+Let us use “CHART Vision” to bring to life the concepts and anatomy that define the mysterious Triangle of Koch so that in your next EP case, you can see the Triangle of Koch through a clear lens.

-It is essential to identify the Triangle of Koch's location and associated anatomy to mark critical landmarks when navigating catheter locations using fluoroscopy, identifying ablation targets, and used as a reference for transseptal access…to name a few.
+It is essential to identify the Triangle of Koch's location and associated anatomy to mark critical landmarks when navigating catheter locations using fluoroscopy, identifying ablation targets, and using it as a reference for transseptal access…to name a few.

 ANATOMY – the Triangle of Koch is comprised of superficial structures located in the low right atrium.

 Tendon of Todaro, the apex of the Triangle, anterior structure (His bundle catheter placement)

 Ostium of the Coronary Sinus - posterior aspect of the atrial septum, posterior structure (vein entrance for CS catheter)

 FLUOROSCOPY – Today, 3D mapping systems have enough precision to project anatomical and electrical structures with a high level of accuracy.
 However, prior to mapping systems, physician operators relied on fluoroscopy imaging to identify the structures defining the Triangle of Koch.